 15) Be prepared to change your budget

 Buyer behavior will definitely change a lot during this period, so brace yourself to accommodate these changes in your budget.
-Whether it is the amount of money that you are spending on PPC, keywords, or even traditional marketing methods.
-It is important to factor all of those things in.
+Whether it is the amount of money that you are spending on PPC, keywords, or even traditional marketing methods, it is important to factor all of those things in.
 Use your budget wisely because you don’t know what will happen.
-So maybe even invest in a long-term plan and hire agencies or purchase press kits to master proper marketing strategies.
+So maybe even invest in a long-term plan and hire agencies or purchase press kits to master scalable marketing strategies.

 It is very important that you stay patient during this time – you need to tweak your marketing and PR efforts to reach your usual audience.
 Everyone is distracted by the pandemic right now so try to employ creative strategies.
 If you believe that you can successfully capture attention, make sure that your main concern is the public.
 It’s not ideal to get bad press about your new company because you seem inconsiderate of what everyone is going through.

-Since we will all be spending a lot of time at home and on the computer, why not get a press kit so you can familiarize yourself with the art of PR even if you are not about to start a business?
+Since we will all be spending a lot of time at home and on the computer, why not get a press kit so you can boost your brand image?
 I also encourage you to stay active online, answer any questions that your customers might have and let them know that you’re still there and you’re looking out for their best interests.
 Remind them that we will all get through this together.